justinjest/python-essentials/lessons/01IntroToPython.md

     ```bash
     python --version
     ```
-    Or for Python 3 (in case of multiple Python versions):
+    Some systems install Python as python3 to differentiate it from a previous installation of Python 2, which is deprecated.:
     ```bash
     python3 --version
     ```